 Our Rapid OxyContin® Detox Procedure

 Your entire OxyContin® detoxification procedure takes place inside of our private treatment center while you’re under monitored IV Sedation.
 Recovery occurs in a private room complete with a private bathroom and shower.
 Each patient is kept sedated while their body goes through the withdrawal from the opiate, sparing them the worst of the psychical and psychological sensations.
 All of the drugs are flushed from their receptors during this process.
-There’s no better, painless way to withdraw from OxyContin® than under the expert medical care of our doctors and medical team at Advanced Rapid Detox.
+There’s no better, painless way to withdraw from OxyContin® than under the expert medical care of our doctor and medical team at Advanced Rapid Detox.

 Our Rapid OxyContin® Detox Treatment Process is as follows: